DLR-RM/stable-baselines3/README.md

 Actions `gymnasium.spaces`:
  * `Box`: A N-dimensional box that contains every point in the action space.
- * `Discrete`: A list of possible actions, where each timestep only one of the actions can be used.
+ * `Discrete`: A list of possible actions, where only one action can be used per timestep.
  * `MultiDiscrete`: A list of possible actions, where each timestep only one action of each discrete set can be used.
  * `MultiBinary`: A list of possible actions, where each timestep any of the actions can be used in any combination.